oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

     ![The Visual Builder Studio instances page is shown, with the Create Visual Builder Studio button under the <tenancyName> root compartment.](images/create-instance-vbs.png "")

-4. On the Instance name step of the Create Visual Builder Studio instance wizard, give your instance a unique name and make sure your root compartment is selected.
+4. On the Instance name step of the Create Visual Builder Studio instance wizard, give your instance (to be created in the root compartment) a unique name.
 Click **Next**.

    ![This image shows the Instance name screen.
 The Instance Name is entered as vbstudio-devinstance and Compartment is set to <tenancyName> (root).](images/detail-vbs.png "")